camunda/camunda-docs/docs/self-managed/console-deployment/configuration.md

               version: ...
 ```

-The following example of an `overrideConfiguration` changes the `customerId` and adds `tags` and `custom-properties` for a cluster with name `camunda-platform` in namespace `camunda-platform-namespace`:
+The following example of an `overrideConfiguration` changes the `customerId` and adds `tags` and `custom-properties` for the cluster with name `camunda-platform` in namespace `camunda-platform-namespace`:

 ```yaml
 console: